CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 bash ../../apps/utils/scripts/run-bfd-server -k
 ```

 The server takes a few seconds to start.
-Once it has started (you can confirm this using the logs) you can query for one of the random claims you added when the pipeline ran.
+Once it has started (you can confirm this using its logs) you can query for one of the random claims you added when the pipeline ran.
 This curl should work since the RDA pipeline script always uses the same PRNG seed when starting the pipeline.

 ```sh
 curl --insecure --cert ../../apps/bfd-server/dev/ssl-stores/client-unsecured.pem 'https://localhost:6500/v2/fhir/Claim/?isHashed=false&mbi=t7zw7bw0kzb&_format=json'